Marshall Fine is a journalist and filmmaker who is film/TV critic for Star magazine and a contributing editor at Cigar Aficionado magazine.

-He is a member and three-time chairman of the New York Film Critics Circle.
+He is a member and four-time chairman of the New York Film Critics Circle.

 He is the author of three biographies: Bloody Sam: The Life and Films of Sam Peckinpah (1991); Harvey Keitel: The Art of Darkness (1998); and Accidental Genius: How John Cassavetes Invented the American Independent Film (2006).